-MS is a chronic inflammatory immunemediated neurological disease associated with demyelinating and axonal damage of the central nervous system (CNS) (3, 9).
-MS is also considered an autoimmune disease with periods of exacerbation and remission, involving both humoral and cellular arms of the immune system, and accepted pathogenesis indicates auto reactivation of T helper1 and T helper17 cells (10).
-Environmental factors, including infections, vitamin D deficiency, smoking, and obesity, are crucial in MS pathogenesis (11).
+MS is a chronic inflammatory immunemediated neurological disease, which is associated with demyelinating and axonal damage of the central nervous system (CNS) (3, 9).
+MS is also considered an autoimmune disease with periods of exacerbation and remission, involving both humoral and cellular arms of the immune system, and accepted pathogenesis indicates auto reactivation of T helper1 and T helper17 cells (10).Environmental factors including infections, vitamin D deficiency, smoking, and obesity also play a crucial role in the MS pathogenesis (11).